--Such leave does not accrue from year to year and must be used by the last day of pay period twenty-six (26) of each year.
-This benefit is forfeited immediately upon leaving the Supervisory (SU) Unit.
+Such leave does not accrue from year to year and must be used by the last day of pay period twenty-six (26) of each year.
+This benefit is forfeited immediately upon leaving the SU Unit.

-Section 5 Court Appearances
+Section 6 Court Appearances

-The provisions of the Personnel Rules will apply to any employee who shall be called as a witness arising out of and in the course of his/her employment with another governmental agency.
+The provisions of the Personnel Rules will apply to any employee who shall be called as a witness arising out of and in the course of their employment with another governmental agency.
 An employee called back to work to testify pursuant to a subpoena shall receive at least three (3) hours of paid time.

-Section 6 Contracts with State for Employee Services
+Section 7 Contracts with State for Employee Services